Boeing restarts 737 Max production

 The move comes after Boeing temporarily closed all of its Seattle-area facilities in March to curb the spread of the coronavirus pandemic.
 Last month, Boeing announced it would reopen its facilities in Washington's Puget Sound area and Philadelphia to resume 737 production after implementing new measures to keep its employees safe.

-The pandemic has hammered the company, resulting in a loss of $641 million in the first quarter, roughly 150 cancellations and a delay in regulatory approval from the FAA.
+The pandemic has hammered the company, resulting in a loss of $641 million in the first quarter, roughly 150 order cancellations for the 737 Max and a delay in the plane's regulatory approval from the FAA.

 The FAA has yet to clear the plane after finding a software glitch linked to two fatal crashes that killed a total of 346 people.
 As a result of the crashes, the plane manufacturer is facing criminal and civil probes by Department of Justice prosecutors and regulators.